 The professional school counselor is a certified/licensed educator trained in school counseling with unique qualifications and skills to address all students’ academic, personal/social and career development needs.
 Professional school counselors implement a comprehensive school counseling program that promotes and enhances student achievement."
 (ASCA, The Role of the Professional School Counselor).

 Together with parents and educators, Stafford County’s school counselors assist all students to respond to educational, career development, and social and emotional needs.
 Children’s lives are constantly changing and their lives are affected by today’s societal issues.
 Such issues may cause children to have difficulty achieving their academic potential.
 All students can benefit from the assistance provided by a school counselor.

-The overall goal of school counseling program of the Stafford County Public Schools is to help young people develop to their maximum potential and to enhance their lives, for their future is our future.
-The Counseling and Guidance program is preventative in its focus and is based upon the developmental stages of students in grade K-12.
+The overall goal of the school counseling program of the Stafford County Public Schools is to help young people develop to their maximum potential and to enhance their lives, for their future is our future.
+The Counseling and Guidance program is preventative in its focus and is based upon the developmental stages of students in grades K-12.
 Because student needs vary at different age levels, the areas of emphasis will vary accordingly.
 The program builds a foundation for learning in the following areas:

 Academic and Educational Area:

 - pursuit of a planned and balanced academic program consistent with abilities, interests and educational needs;